CharlesGillanders/alphaess-openAPI/README.md

 ## alphaess
 This Python library uses the Alpha ESS Open API to retrieve data on your Alpha ESS inverter, photovoltaic panels, and battery if you have one.
+This library is principally intended for use by my Home Assistant integration [https://github.com/CharlesGillanders/homeassistant-alphaESS]

-## Usage
+## How to use

-Create a new Alpha ESS instance, log in, retrieve a list of Alpha ESS systems and request energy statistics of one of those Alpha ESS systems.
+### 1. Sign up for an open API account

-## API
+Register at https://open.alphaess.com/ for a (free) account to get your Developer ID (AppID) and Developer Secret (AppSecret).

-Currently this package uses the beta of the Open API from AlphaESS information on that API is available at https://github.com/alphaess-developer/alphacloud_open_api
+Once registered, add your battery/inverter to the developer account via the web UI.

 ### Note